web-platform-tests/rfcs/rfcs/websockets_py3.md

 [WebDriver Bidi](https://w3c.github.io/webdriver-bidi/) builds and extends on [WebDriver](https://w3c.github.io/webdriver/).
 WebDriver Bidi uses WebSockets for bidirectional communication between remote end and local end.
-Existing pywebsocket3 library only serves as a websocket server.
+Existing pywebsocket3 library only serves as a WebSockets server.
 Therefore, a new WebSockets client dependency is needed in order to connect to WebDriver for Bidi communication.

 ### Proposal